calculix/CalculiX-Examples/Streifen/README.md

 <img src="scd.png" width="600" title="Convergence plot">

 ## Coupling/Kinematic
-The rotation is applied using surface based kinematic coupling
+The rotation is applied using surface based kinematic coupling (with the y-displacement not coupled)
 ```
 *coupling,refnode=1,surface=Srot,constraint name=rot
 *kinematic
-1,3
+1
+3
 ```
 and
 ```